Swimming Calorie Calculator

 Lap Swimming and Distance

 Competitive and fitness swimmers track workouts in distance rather than time.
 A standard US pool is 25 yards (short course) or 50 meters (Olympic / long course).
 One mile equals 66 laps in a 25-yard pool or 32 laps in a 50-meter pool.
 A moderate freestyle swimmer covers about 1,500 meters (60 laps in a 25m pool) in one hour.
 An advanced swimmer covers 2,000 to 3,000 meters.
-The calculator estimates lap count based on typical pace for each stroke and intensity level.
-For more precise tracking, swimmers use waterproof fitness watches — the Apple Watch, Garmin Swim 2, and COROS PACE 3 all count laps automatically using accelerometer data.
-The Garmin Swim 2 ($250) is the gold standard for pool swimmers with automatic stroke detection, SWOLF efficiency scoring, and heart rate monitoring.
+The calculator estimates lap count from a fixed typical pace held for each stroke; that pace is a convention rather than something the MET value adjusts, so treat the lap figure as a rough guide and count your own laps when it matters.
+For more precise tracking, swimmers use waterproof fitness watches; models from Apple, Garmin, and COROS count laps automatically using accelerometer data.
+Watches built for swimming usually add stroke type identification, which the watch works out at the end of each length and only in a pool, wrist-based heart rate during swim activities, and a SWOLF score; that score is the time for one length plus the strokes taken in it, so a lower number means better efficiency.

 Swimming Equipment and Training